Flywheel-Co/flywheel-adapt/_mixins/hamburger.md

 Generate a hamburger button.

-This mixin also requires you have a `span.buns` element in the DOM.
+This mixin requires you have a child `span` element in the DOM.
+Additionally, you can toggle an `.active` class with javascript to switch the state of the hamburger button.

 ###### SCSS
 ```scss